ausdebating/constitution/constitution.rst

 Election of committee members
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
+At any Annual General Meeting, a ballot shall be conducted to elect the office-bearers and ordinary committee members of the association.
+#.
+At any Extraordinary General Meeting, where there are casual vacancies on the committee, the committee may direct that an election for those positions be held.
+#.
+Where an election is to be held at a meeting, that meeting's notice shall include a notice of the election being held, including what positions can be nominated for.
+#.
 Nominations of candidates for election as office-bearers of the association or as ordinary committee members:

-   #. must be made in writing, or via an electronic means as the committee shall direct.
+   #. shall be allowed in writing, or via an electronic means as the committee shall direct, and
+   #. shall also be allowed on the floor of the meeting where an election is to be held, and
+   #. shall only be made by the person nominating (either in writing, or at a meeting).

 #.
-If insufficient nominations are received to fill all vacancies on the committee, the candidates nominated are taken to be elected and further nominations are to be received at the annual general meeting.
+Candidates shall be granted time to speak to their suitability for office at the meeting where their election is to be held.
    #.
-If insufficient further nominations are received, any vacant positions remaining on the committee are taken to be casual vacancies.
+Should the candidate not be present at that meeting, they may direct in writing that another person should speak on their behalf.
    #.
-If the number of nominations received is equal to the number of vacancies to be filled, the persons nominated are taken to be elected.
+The chair of the meeting shall ensure that each candidate for a position is given equal time to speak.

 #.
-If the number of nominations received exceeds the number of vacancies to be filled, a ballot is to be held.
+Any member of the association, where that person is conducting (or has recently conducted) an official investigation into the conduct of a nominee, shall be allowed to state at the meeting that such an investigation is or has taken place.
    #.
+Such a statement shall only be made with the consent of all aggreived parties in that investigation.

+#.
+In any ballot, there shall be an option for "No Confidence".
+If this option is elected, the position shall be taken to be vacant.
-The ballot for the election of office-bearers and ordinary committee members of the committee is to be conducted at the annual general meeting in any usual and proper manner that the committee directs.
+#.
+All ballots are to be conducted at the meeting in any usual and proper manner that the committee directs.
+#.
+In the event of a tie in a ballot, the chair of the meeting shall have the casting vote.
 #.
 A person nominated as a candidate for election as an office-bearer or as an ordinary committee member of the association must be a member of the association.

 President